landrew57/insight-day-web-page/README.md

 ### Terms

-Commmit - A commit, or "revision", is an individual change to a file (or set of files).
+Commit - A commit, or "revision", is an individual change to a file (or set of files).
 It's like when you save a file, except Git allows you to keep record of what changes were made when and by who.
 Commits usually contain a commit message which is a brief description of what changes were made.

 Build - Quite a generic term.
 In today's context, this is an attempt to take the code from a particular branch and run it through the pipeline.